 Snorri however, did not write down the sagas before about the year 1230 AD, and his descriptions are probably influenced by shipbuilding early in the 13th century.

 His descriptions are nevertheless a valuable source of information because they give us an insight into Viking ship construction.

-In Olaf Tryggvason’s saga Snorri describes the building of Ormr Inn Langi” that was going to be used as a war ship.
+In Olaf Tryggvason’s saga, Snorri describes the building of “Ormr Inn Langi” that was going to be used as a war ship.